-Nineteenth Manner - Tred ech chate (coitus of the sheep).
-The woman is on her hands and knees; the man, behind her, lifts her thighs till her vulva is on a level with his member, which he then inserts.
+Twenty-third manner.-Tred ech chate (coitus of the sheep1).
+The woman is on her hands and knees; the man behind her lifts her thighs till her vulva is on a level with his member, which he then inserts.
 In this position she ought to place her head between her arms.

-Twentieth Manner - Kalen el miche (interchange in coition).
-The man lies on his back.
-The woman, gliding in between his legs, places herself upon him with her toe-nails against the ground; she lifts up the man's thighs, turning them against his own body, so that his virile member faces her vulva, into which she guides it; she then places her hands upon the bed by the sides of the man.
+Twenty-fourth manner.-Kaleb el miche (the inversion in coition).
+The man is lying on his back, and the woman gliding in between his legs, places herself upon him with her toe-nails against the ground; she lifts up the man's thighs, turning them against his own body, so that his virile member faces her vulva, into which she guides it; she then places her hands upon the bed by the sides of the man.
 It is, however, indispensable that the woman's feet rest upon a cushion to enable her to keep her vulva in concordance with his member.